whamcloud/Online-Help/docs/Contributor_Docs/cd_Running_IML_On_Docker_With_Vagrant_Servers.md

 vagrant provision --provision-with=install-ldiskfs-no-iml,configure-lustre-network,create-ldiskfs-fs,create-ldiskfs-fs2,mount-ldiskfs-fs,mount-ldiskfs-fs2
 ```

-Finally we can detect a filesystem by running this command on the host
+Finally, we can detect a filesystem by running this command on the host

 ```sh
 iml filesystem detect